napari/docs/docs/howtos/extending/magicgui.md

 You might want to add a layer selection as [shown above](#parameter-annotations) into your highly customizable `QtWidgets.QWidget` that is always synchronized with the available {attr}`napari.types.ImageData` layers in your viewer.
 For this you can use the {func}`create_widget <magicgui.widgets.create_widget>` function as described in the following example.

-To synchronize the information between the napari viewer (i.e. the available layers) the function `reset_choices` of the dropdown widget needs to be manually called whenever the main widget is shown.
-In the following example, this is done by defining two class methods `showEvent` and `reset_choices`.
+To synchronize the information between the napari viewer (i.e. the available layers) the function `reset_choices` of the dropdown widget needs to be manually called whenever the main widget is reset.
+Napari calls the method `reset_choices` of all widgets whenever some information in the viewer changes.
+Hence, we define that method and call `self.layer_select.reset_choices(event)` within it.
+Furthermore, we call this function whenever the `showEvent` method of the widget is called.

 ```python
 from magicgui.widgets import create_widget